-Unless the context requires or otherwise indicates, references in this prospectus to "we," "our," "us" or "our company" refer to MPT Operating Partnership, L.P., a Delaware limited partnership, and its consolidated subsidiaries (including MPT Finance Corporation), together with Medical Properties Trust, LLC, a Delaware limited liability company and MPT Operating Partnership, L.P.'s sole general partner, and Medical Properties Trust, Inc., a Maryland corporation and the sole member of Medical Properties Trust, LLC.
-Unless the context requires or otherwise indicates, references to "MPT Operating Partnership" or "OpCo" refer to MPT Operating Partnership, L.P., references to "Finco" refer to MPT Finance Corporation, a Delaware corporation and a wholly owned subsidiary of MPT Operating Partnership, references to the "Issuers" refer to MPT Operating Partnership and Finco, the co-issuers of the debt securities covered by this registration statement (the "notes" or "debt securities") and references to "Medical Properties" refer to Medical Properties Trust, Inc.
+Unless the context requires or otherwise indicates, references in this prospectus to "we", "our", "us" or "our company" refer to MPT Operating Partnership, L.P., a Delaware limited partnership, and its consolidated subsidiaries (including MPT Finance Corporation), together with Medical Properties Trust, LLC, a Delaware limited liability company and the sole general partner of MPT Operating Partnership, L.P., and Medical Properties Trust, Inc., a Maryland corporation and the sole member of Medical Properties Trust, LLC.
+Unless the context requires or otherwise indicates, references to the "Operating Partnership" refer to MPT Operating Partnership, L.P., references to "MPT Finance Corp." refer to MPT Finance Corporation, a Delaware corporation and a wholly-owned subsidiary of the Operating Partnership, and references to "Medical Properties" or the "Company" refer to Medical Properties Trust, Inc. The term "selling stockholder" includes the successors-in-interest, donees, transferees or others who may later hold any selling stockholder's interests.
+The term "you" refers to a prospective investor.

-ABOUT MEDICAL PROPERTIES AND MPT OPERATING PARTNERSHIP
+ABOUT MEDICAL PROPERTIES TRUST, INC. AND MPT OPERATING PARTNERSHIP, L.P.

-Medical Properties is a self-advised real estate investment trust, or a REIT, listed on the New York Stock Exchange focused on investing in and owning net-leased healthcare facilities across the United States ("U.S.") and selectively in foreign jurisdictions.
+Medical Properties is a self-advised, NYSE-listed REIT focused on investing in and owning net-leased healthcare facilities across the United States and selectively in foreign jurisdictions.
 Medical Properties has operated as a REIT since April 6, 2004.
-Medical Properties was incorporated under Maryland law on August 27, 2003, and MPT Operating Partnership was formed under Delaware law on September 10, 2003.
-We conduct substantially all of our business through MPT Operating Partnership.
+We conduct substantially all of our business through the Operating Partnership.
 We acquire and develop healthcare facilities and lease the facilities to healthcare operating companies under long-term net leases, which require the tenant to bear most of the costs associated with the property.
 We also make mortgage loans to healthcare operators collateralized by their real estate assets.
 In addition, we selectively make loans to certain of our operators through our taxable REIT subsidiaries, the proceeds of which are typically used for acquisition and working capital.
 From time to time, we may also acquire a profit or other equity interest in certain of our tenants that gives us a right to share in such tenants' profits and losses.

+Medical Properties was incorporated under Maryland law on August 27, 2003, and the Operating Partnership was formed under Delaware law on September 10, 2003.
 Our principal executive offices are located at 1000 Urban Center Drive, Suite 501, Birmingham, Alabama 35242.
 Our telephone number is (205) 969-3755.
 Our Internet address is www.medicalpropertiestrust.com.
 The information found on, or otherwise accessible through, our website is not incorporated into, and does not form a part of, this prospectus or any other report or document we file with or furnish to the SEC.

-ABOUT MPT FINANCE CORP.
+ABOUT MPT FINANCE CORPORATION

-MPT Finance Corp. is a wholly-owned subsidiary of MPT Operating Partnership.
+MPT Finance Corp. is a wholly-owned subsidiary of the Operating Partnership.
 MPT Finance Corp. has no assets and does not and will not conduct any operations or have any employees.
-It was formed for the sole purpose of acting as an issuer or co-issuer of debt securities that MPT Operating Partnership may issue from time to time solely to allow certain institutional investors that might otherwise not be able to invest in our securities, either because MPT Operating Partnership is a limited partnership, or by reason of the legal investment laws of their states of organization or their charters, to invest in our debt securities.
+It was formed for the sole purpose of acting as an issuer or co-issuer of debt securities that the Operating Partnership may issue from time to time solely to allow certain institutional investors that might otherwise not be able to invest in our securities, either because the Operating Partnership is a limited partnership, or by reason of the legal investment laws of their states of organization or their charters, to invest in such debt securities.